ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 #### Be True
 - We don’t lie
-- We don’t overpromise or bend the truth
+- We don’t over promise or bend the truth
 *Our writing doesn’t bend the truth or use excessive adjectives.
 Because things that are “totally epic” usually aren’t*.
 - We Stick to the facts

 #### Be nice
 We’re experts, but we’re not bossy.
 We wouldn’t say:  You must log in before you are allowed to give.
-Instead, we’d say:  Looking for your give?
+Instead, we’d say:  Looking for a way to give?
 Log in to NPCC.me

 We keep it positive.
 We wouldn’t say:  You can’t sign up for Core Class 201 until you’ve completed 101.
-Instead, we’d say: To get started with Core Classes sign up for 101.
+Instead, we’d say: To get started with Core Classes, sign up for 101.

 Writing for NorthPointe